Turini e Milano

 We circled the cathedral on our scooters a couple of times just in awe of the architecture.

 After, we went to the enchanting Galleria del Corso Milano.
 A luxuriously styled mall just a minute walk from the Cathedral.
 The stores it carried followed the aesthetic of the building.

 Inside we got these beautiful rose-shaped gelatos and sorbet from Amorino that I had been wanting to try since the start of that trip.

 I had seen it on Instagram and thought it was a MUST, so we got in the long line awaiting our personalized desserts, to see if the hype was real.
 It was.

 We only had a couple of hours in Milan before having to return back to our group in Turin.
 When we did we ate some dinner and head back to the hotel to go to bed

 This museum was so much fun because of its many different exhibitions and interactive areas.
-It had a spiral movie wall from the ground floor to the top that you could walk along and enjoy, with snips of the movies and their advertising posters.
+It had a spiral movie wall from the ground floor to the top that you could walk along and enjoy, with snips of different movies and their advertising posters.

-If you are a movie lover in any aspect; the history of movies, cinematography, watching them or anything in between, I highly recommend this museum.
+If you are a movie lover in any aspect; the history of movies, cinematography, watching them, or anything in between, I highly recommend this museum.

 After our movie museum experience, we did some more exploring on that side of town.